Rajshahi District

 Rajshahi District (রাজশাহী জেলা) is a district in mid-western Bangladesh.
 It is a part of Rajshahi Division.
 The metropolitan city of Rajshahi is in Rajshahi District.

+Name and Etymology

+Name Rajshahi encompasses two terms Sanskrit Raj and Persian Shahi.
+Historian Bolch Mann thinks that, this term is evoled from Zaminder of Vaturia, Raja Ganesha.
+But Beveridge discards Bolch Mann by mentioning that Rajshahi is not an ancient term and Vaturia is far away from Rajshahi.
+According to W W Hunter, name Rajshahi is evolved from Raja Ramjiban of Natore.
+Some historians say that Murshid Quli Khan named Rajshahi and was handed over to Raja Uday Narayan to collect taxes.
+Akshay Kumar Maitreya and Grant penned that, Zamaindari of Rani Bhabani of Natore was attributed as Rajshahi.

 Geography

 Rajshahi District is bounded by Naogaon District to the north, Natore District to the east, Chapai Nababganj District to west and a small part of Kushtia District and the river Padma to the south.
 The district consists of alluvial plain.

 Rivers

 There are ten rivers in this district, totaling 146 km in length.
 The main river is the Padma (Ganges).
 Other rivers include Mahananda, Baral and Barnai.